SWENGG4Y2023/SWENGG4Y2023Team02/Assignment01/SRS.md

        -  Performance: It may include performance requirements for the  app, such as response time, scalability, and availability.
        -  User Base: It is assumed that the app is having enough pre-joined trainers who can deal with the newly joined fitbit members.
        -  Pre Knowledge :It is assumed that the administrator should have good knowledge of fitness and health so that they can validate the trainer’s profile.
-       -  Platform: It is assumed that the platform on which the gym app will run, such as iOS or Android.
+       -  Platform: It is assumed that the platform on which the fitness app will run, such as iOS or Android.
-       -  User Interface: It is assumed that a user interface design for the gym app, including a color scheme, logo, and overall layout.
+       -  User Interface: It is assumed that a user interface design for the fitness app, including a color scheme, logo, and overall layout.
        -  Integration: Integration with other third-party services, such as fitness tracking devices, payment gateways, and social media platforms is assumed.
        -  Security: The SRS document may assume security features for the app, such as secure login, data encryption, and access control.
-       -  Maintenance: The SRS document may assume maintenance requirements for the gym app, such as bug fixing, software updates, and technical support.
+       -  Maintenance: The SRS document may assume maintenance requirements for the fitness app, such as bug fixing, software updates, and technical support.